curl/curl/docs/MANUAL.md

     ALL_PROXY

-A comma-separated list of host names that should not go through any proxy is set in (only an asterisk, `*` matches all hosts)
+A comma-separated list of hostnames that should not go through any proxy is set in (only an asterisk, `*` matches all hosts)

     NO_PROXY

 If the hostname matches one of these strings, or the host is within the domain of one of these strings, transactions with that node will not be done over proxy.
 When a domain is used, it needs to start with a period.
 A user can specify that both www.example.com and foo.example.com should not use a proxy by setting `NO_PROXY` to `.example.com`.
-By including the full name you can exclude specific host names, so to make `www.example.com` not use a proxy but still have `foo.example.com` do it, set `NO_PROXY` to `www.example.com`.
+By including the full name you can exclude specific hostnames, so to make `www.example.com` not use a proxy but still have `foo.example.com` do it, set `NO_PROXY` to `www.example.com`.

 The usage of the `-x`/`--proxy` flag overrides the environment variables.